Private Revolution

 Private Revolution is the debut album by the Welsh-British rock band World Party.
 At this point, singer-songwriter/multi-instrumentalist Karl Wallinger was the only member of World Party, and the only person pictured on the cover.

-Wallinger is assisted on this album by several session musicians, including Anthony Thistlethwaite, Steve Wickham and Sinéad O'Connor.
+Wallinger began work on Private Revolution after his departure from The Waterboys in 1985.
+The sessions were conducted at Wallinger's home studio primarily with a guitar and a drum machine.
+He is assisted on this album by several session musicians, including Anthony Thistlethwaite, Steve Wickham and Sinéad O'Connor.
 Several other musicians listed in the credits are actually whimsically named pseudonyms for Wallinger himself.